-Page last updated: Jun 4th, 2015
+Page last updated: Dec 29th, 2016

-- Career Videos - CareerOneStop - Find videos about jobs in different industries.
+- Career Videos: CareerOneStop - Find videos about jobs in different industries.

 - Dog Trainer - Meet Bridget.
 She's a canine handler with the U.S. Customs and Border Protection.
 She trains dogs to search and find illegal drugs.
 A lesson plan and activity (PDF) are available.